-TWENTIETH CENTURY CLASSICS (HONORS) This literature-based course is intended for those students interested in exploring classics of modern literature.
-The course examines how literature connects to a during English I or II, should take this course.

-variety of experiences such as coming of age, the search for purpose, the struggle of the outsider, the quest for dignity, and the place of humor.
+This literature-based course is intended for those students interested in exploring classics of modern literature.
+The course examines how literature connects to a variety of experiences such as coming of age, the search for purpose, the struggle of the outsider, the quest for dignity, and the place of humor.
 Within the course, students deepen their understanding of how to read, analyze, discuss, and write about sophisticated and difficult texts.